Eating out on the Isle of Wight

 I think our favourite roasts in recent times has to be The Hungry Bear

-Now based at St Helens their moto is “simple food done properly” and that’s exactly what you get.
+Now based in Brading their moto is "simple food done properly" and that's exactly what you get.

 I need to try their infamous breakfast and burgers soon.